Caast/caast-documentation/README.md

 !> _Note that Caast will only load needed css classes depending on widget display mode and if a subscription on a live is available._

-!> _Css will be totally ignored if you are using the custom template system_
+!> _Css wont be injected if you are using the custom template system except for the modal style definition_

 ## Customize HTML